CDR plasma model

 General functionality

-To include the gas law and neutral species, include a JSON object gas
+To include the gas law and neutral species, include a JSON object gas with the field law specified.

 The purpose of the gas law is to set the temperature, pressure, and neutral density of the background gas.
 In addition, we specify the neutral species that are used through the simulation.
 These species are not stored on the mesh; we only store function pointers to their temperature, density, and pressure.